Skip to main content

 Mecca and Medina are the two holiest sites in Islam.

-In Saudi Arabia, you'll also find the two holiest sites in Islam, namely Al-Masjid al-Haram in Mecca and Al-Masjid an-Nabawi in Medina.
-As a result, the country welcomes many pilgrims every year, most notably for Hajj and Umrah.
+In Saudi Arabia, you'll also find the two holiest sites in Islam: Al-Masjid al-Haram in Mecca and Al-Masjid an-Nabawi in Medina.
+As a result, the country welcomes many pilgrims annually, most notably for Hajj and Umrah.

 • Hajj represents one of the Five Pillars of Islam.
 It attracts over a million overseas visitors per annum to Mecca.
-Furthermore, the vast majority arrive in the space of just a few short days.
+Furthermore, the vast majority arrive in just a few short days.

-• Meanwhile, Umrah runs throughout the year and proves another powerful draw for Muslims the world over.
-7,58m Umrah visas were issued in 2019 alone.
+• Meanwhile, Umrah runs throughout the year, proving another powerful draw for Muslims worldwide.
+4 Umrah visas were issued in 2022 in 5 months alone.

-For any government, having a precise and accurate understanding of the country's population is, of course, a huge asset, if not essential.
-So too is knowing, in real-time and beyond any doubt, who is entering and leaving the country.
+For any government, having a precise and accurate understanding of the country's population is a huge asset, if not essential.
+So too, is knowing, in real-time and beyond any doubt, who is entering and leaving the country.

 But the unique characteristics of Saudi Arabia make it an even more challenging task.